Bicycles get stolen. With some regularity.

 At over £100 / $150 the Kryptonite New York Fahgettaboudit Chain is more than twice the price of the Oxford Chain 10.
 As the name suggests, this is a lock built for the mean streets of the Big Apple.
 Having lived there I can attest that while the city’s hardly teeming with criminals, you do need to take care locking up your bike in many of its neighbourhoods.

 You’d hope a lock bearing the great cities name is fit for purpose.
 Fortunately the additional cost of the Kryptonite lock compared to the Oxford does equate to extra security.
-In the UK this means a Sold Secure Diamond rating, the highest award on offer.
+In the UK this means a Sold Secure Diamond rating, the highest award on offer for bicycle security products.
 To achieve this the lock uses a one metre long chain made up of 14mm hardened steel links that are then secured with a 15mm disc lock.
 It certainly looks like a lock that would make a thief think twice.
 As for the weight, it tops the scales at a reassuringly hefty 5kg.

 So when it comes to portability D-locks can sometimes be a little awkward to carry, while chain locks are typically heavy.
 Folding locks are designed to negate both of these issues, being easy to carry and relatively light.